clojurewerkz/gizmo/README.md

       {:status 401 :body "Unauthorized"})))
 ```

-You can see that there're two execution paths here: if user is authenticated,
+There are two execution paths here: if the user is authenticated,
-the underlying handler is called, so middleware stack execution is continued,
+a request handler is called, so request processing is continued,
-otherwise middleware returns 401 Unauthorized response and prevents further
+otherwise middleware returns `401 Unauthorized` response and halt further
-execution of the stack.
+request processing.

-In order to create a middleware stack, you thread the handler through set of
+In order to create a middleware stack, you thread the handler through
-middlewares, wrapping handler into the middleware, then wrapping resulting
+set of middlewares, wrapping handler into the middleware, then
-stack into another middleware function and so on.
+wrapping resulting stack into another middleware function and so on.

 ```clj
 (ns my-app.core